 We are also here as your advocate should your relationship with management become troublesome.
 Our goal is to help you be the best employee you can be and to ensure that management respects your rights.
 We know it’s in the best interest of all of us — and the future of good journalism — for everyone to be effective in their job.
 But we also don’t want the company to treat workers simply as if we are liabilities on a spread sheet.

-At present, the Guild represents 60 full-time workers — journalists and building services employees.
-More than 86 percent of our people support us through paying dues, one of the highest membership rates of any NewsGuild local in the country.
+At present, the Guild represents around 40 full-time journalists, photojournalists and producers.
+Around 90 percent of our people support us through paying dues, one of the highest membership rates of any NewsGuild local in the country.
 Our members see the value in what we stand for and what we do.
 And honestly, they’ve seen what Gannett is capable of.
 We’ve heard from Gannett workers at sites where there is no Guild, and they are envious of what we have.
 They have no one to stand with them, or stand for them.

 One of the challenges for the news business is to get people to pay for content online.
 Some people want it for free.
 They don’t respect what it costs to do good work.
 The Guild faces a similar challenge.
 Paying dues is a choice.
 Fortunately, the vast majority of our workers want to support the cause and know that, without that support, we couldn’t exist.
 We hope you will see that, too.